yellowdog/python-examples/README.md

 # Variable Substitutions

 Variable substitutions provide a powerful mechanism for introducing variable values into TOML configuration files, and JSON/Jsonnet definitions of Work Requirements and Worker Pools.
-They can be included in the value of any property in any of these objects, including in values within lists (e.g., for the `arguments` property) and arrays (e.g., the `environment` property).
+They can be included in the value of any property in any of these objects, including in values within arrays (lists), e.g., for the `arguments` property, and tables (dictionaries), e.g., the `environment` property.

 Variable substitutions are expressed using the `{{variable}}` notation, where the expression is replaced by the value of `variable`.